Community-led development "The Apache Way"

 After you send the subscribe or unsubscribe request, the list manager will send you a confirmation e-mail in reply.
 You must reply to this e-mail to complete the process.
 If you have not received the confirmation request, check that it has not been marked as spam.

 Note: private lists generally require a moderator to confirm the subscription.
 This may take a day or two.
 If necessary, try again after a few days.
-For this reason it's recommended to use the self-subscribe app instead (if you are a committer); that avoids needing to wait for the human moderators to check and green-light your subscription request.
+For this reason it's recommended that ASF and PMC members use the self-subscribe app instead; that avoids needing to wait for the human moderators to check and green-light your subscription request.

 To find out more about a list's features, including how to contact the list owner (moderator), send a message to

 Ezmlm lists also generally provide subscribers with a way to request specific past messages or ranges of messages: send mail to the list's help address to find out more.
 This can act as a sort of 'poor man's archive' if the normal archives are inaccessible or don't exist.

 To get off a digest list, send a message to

 If you need to unsubscribe a different email or get help with a digest list the same instructions as for subscribing/unsubscribing above apply.
 Just remember to add -digest after the list name and before the -subscribe or -unsubscribe.

 Each mailing list generally has several moderators who look after the list.
 For further information, please see the Committers FAQ - Mail Questions

 Archives for public mailing lists are available at a number of locations, including: